mpham8/rstarGlobal/README.md

 ## Replicating figures and tables

-The *["Discussion of 'What next for r*' by Lukasz Rachel" by Marco Del Negro]() discussion uses Model 1, which estimates the baseline model with prior to variance of innovation to the trend component equal to 1, and Model 2, which estimates the model with a convenience yield.
+The [*“The Fall 2025 Brookings Papers on Economic Activity: Discussion of ‘What next for r*?’ by Łukasz Rachel,” discussed by Marco Del Negro*]() discussion uses Model 1, which estimates the baseline model with prior to variance of innovation to the trend component equal to 1, and Model 2, which estimates the model with a convenience yield.
 The mentioned figures are referenced to in this codebase as 'Figure 1' and 'Figure 3b'.

 - load updated data into data file: `indata/DataInflShortLongUpdated.xlsx`
 - run Model 1